ZIZAIJIYIGon/The-algorithms-used-for-OABS-AM-problem/README.md

 The core logic of initial solution generation, creating a feasible initial scheduling solution based on constraints such as order height, area, arrival time, etc.

-## ARNS algorithm.py
+## AHNS algorithm.py

-This file implements the Adaptive Random Neighborhood Search Algorithm (ARNS), which mainly includes:
+This file implements the Adaptive Hybrid Neighborhood Search Algorithm (AHNS), which mainly includes:

 Adaptive operator selection: Dynamically adjust the selection probability based on the performance of the operators.